 In the years since Grenfell other problems have emerged, such as inadequate fire stopping in buildings with timber frames which also require remediation.
 These problems are usually breaches of compartmentation, ie the process by which the design and construction of a block prevents fire in one flat from spreading out of that flat before the fire service can arrive to deal with it.

 How many buildings are affected?

-According to the Government’s October data release, 460 buildings over 18 metres have been identified as having ACM cladding.
-Of these, 155 are social sector residential buildings, 211 are private sector residential buildings, and 54 are student accommodation (these releases are issues monthly, usually in the last week of the month after the one they relate to.
+According to the Government’s data release for December 2020, 462 buildings over 18 metres have been identified as having ACM cladding.
+Of these, 156 are social sector residential buildings, 214 are private sector residential buildings, and 54 are student accommodation (these releases are issues monthly, usually in the last week of the month after the one they relate to.
 Googling ‘building safety programme data release’ and the relevant month is the easiest way to find them).

 The Government also estimates that there are 1,700 buildings over 18 metres in height, with unsafe non-ACM cladding, which may equate to almost 321,000 people living in affected buildings.